-Injured in a Bicycle Accident in Arizona?
+Injured in a Bicycle Accident in Arizona or New Mexico?
 Make One Call to Lerner and Rowe!

 There were an estimated 494,000 bicycle-related injury emergency room visits in the United States in 2013.
 These injuries ranged from minor to catastrophic and included:

 - Organ damage

 - Spinal cord injuries

 - Neck injuries

 If you or a loved one has been injured in a life-altering bicycle accident in Arizona or New Mexico, or tragic wrongful death accident, contact Lerner and Rowe Injury Attorneys.
 We will fight hard to get you the compensation you deserve to cover medical appointments, lost wages and other expenses and damages.
 Call 844-977-1900 or fill out the online form today to schedule a free initial consultation.

 Contact Our Arizona & New Mexico Bicycle Accident Lawyers 24 / 7!

 We know that bicycle accidents don’t always happen Monday – Friday, between the hours of 9:00 a.m. – 5:00 p.m.
 That is why our experienced legal team and bicycle accident attorneys can be reached 24 / 7 through our online live chat feature or via phone.

 Once you contact our personal injury law firm, you can except to: